makersacademy/rps-challenge-apprenticeships/README.md

 # Features still to implement

 I did not fully finish the challenge in the time given so I have improvements and enhancements I would like to make:
-[ ] I realised that the game would still start if the submit button was pressed without entering a name.
+- [] I realised that the game would still start if the submit button was pressed without entering a name.
 I will need to find out how to implement and error if this field is blank

-\n
-[ ] I would like the 'Rock', 'Paper', and 'Scissors' images on the play page to act as buttons to make choice instead of having a text input field to enter choice
+- [] I would like the 'Rock', 'Paper', and 'Scissors' images on the play page to act as buttons to make choice instead of having a text input field to enter choice

-\n
-[ ] I did not progress the stretch goals so would like to implement an option for a two player game, extracting the players to a new class
+- [] I did not progress the stretch goals so would like to implement an option for a two player game, extracting the players to a new class

-\n
-[ ] I would like to refactor the code in the model to remove the bulky if/else statement if possible
+- [] I would like to refactor the code in the model to remove the bulky if/else statement if possible

-\n
-[ ] I would like to extract a module to hold the variables for the outcomes and weapons
+- [] I would like to extract a module to hold the variables for the outcomes and weapons

-\n
-[ ] Keep the README updated with changes and include more examples of my planning and implementation
+- [] Keep the README updated with changes and include more examples of my planning and implementation
-\n

 # How to run the app